Smock Weavers in Bolgatanga bemoan low patronage ahead of Christmas | News Ghana

 Mr Agurayine said those periods were mostly considered their ‘harvest season’, however, the story this year was different.

-Mr Sunday Azambio, another Smock Weaver, said the outbreak of Covid-19 harmed people’s sources of livelihood hence the reason for the poor sales.
+Mr Sunday Azambio, another Smock Weaver, said the outbreak of COVID-19 had a negative impact on people’s sources of livelihood hence the reason for the poor sales.

 Mr Ishmael Mohammed, the Secretary of the Bolgatanga Smock Weavers Association, said although the weavers had difficulties getting access to weaving materials such as thread and dye, they were producing in large quantities but their products were not readily patronized.

-He said the situation harmed their investments and called on the government to support them with a ready market.
+He said the situation had a negative impact on their investments and called on government to support them with ready market.

 Send your news stories to [email protected] and via WhatsApp on +1-508-812-0505